★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Cracked or deteriorated flat roof membrane

 Flat roofs made from felt, GRP, or single-ply membranes can split or blister over time.
-If water pools regularly, the surface deteriorates faster.
+If water pools regularly, the surface deteriorates faster, which is why a worn flat roof covering is one of the more common sources of a sudden leak.

 Failed leadwork or flashings